mageddo/dns-proxy-server/docs/content/2-features/dps-network-resolution/_index.en.md

 curl: (7) Failed to connect to nginx-1.app port 80: Connection timed out
 ```

-So the solution for this is to specify a a bridge network on the docker-compose.yml and also have to specify
+The solution for this is to specify a bridge network on the **docker-compose.yml** and also specify
 that you wanna solve the ip of the bridge network instead of the overlay one

 docker-compose.yml